budulinek/arduino-modbus-rtu-tcp-gateway/README.md

 **Modbus Slaves**.
 Shows the slave address (in hex) and the last status (error) for all slaves who responded to a slave scan or who were recipients of a Modbus request.

 **Scan Slaves**.
 An attempt is made to find Modbus RTU slaves connected to the RS485 interface:
-  - scan is launched automaticaly after boot or manualy later
+  - scan is launched automaticaly after boot or manualy
   - scans all slave addresses 1 - 247
   - dummy requests are sent to each slave address for two different Modbus functions (configured in advanced settings)
   - fixed response timeout (very short, configured in advanced settings), only one attempt
-  - gateway marks the slave as "Slave Responded" if any response is received (even error)
+  - gateway marks the slave as "Slave Responded" if any response is sent by the slave (even error)

 <img src="/pics/modbus3.png" alt="03" style="zoom:100%;" />